 The main problem we see with non-modular hardware is that if any of its components inside fail – and there can be hundreds, the entire device must be replaced.
 This will most likely result in an expensive service technician call out, and those things take time.

 Before committing to a solution, it is important to know if it can be scaled (up and down).
 Businesses need to be able to respond to the market rapidly which can mean growth or consolidation.
-If you’re POS network or cash management solutions require adaptation, this can be even more complex (and expensive!) if your system hasn’t been built with the ability to scale.
+If your POS network or cash management solutions require adaptation, this can be even more complex (and expensive!) if your system hasn’t been built with the ability to scale.
 This is another reason why a modular approach has benefits.

 From time to time you will need to update your retail hardware.
 This can be to account for new processes, currency or driver updates.
-This can be incredibly disruptive to the store, and difficult to monitor if it is a manual task carried out locally.
+This can be incredibly disruptive to the store and difficult to monitor if it is a manual task carried out locally.
 That’s why it’s important to have remote update capabilities – It can all be managed centrally, and you have total control.